jonathanripstein/meshformer/README.md

 ---

-### Combine the above .txt and .yml to yield resulting_tags.yml
-that is sorted and formatted and ready to drop into a site.yml or en.yml file
+#### Combine the above .txt and .yml to yield resulting_tags.yml AND separate resulting_en.yml file output that is sorted and formatted and ready to drop into a site.yml or en.yml file's respectively